blUeBUg200/observability-alertfatigue/README.md

 ## Observability

-As per Cribl : Observability pipeline gives you the flexibility to collect, reduce, enrich, normalize, and route data from any source to any destination within your existing data infrastructure.
+As per Cribl : Observability data pipeline gives you the flexibility to collect, reduce, enrich, normalize, and route data from any source to any destination within your existing data infrastructure.

-As per Dynatrace : In IT and cloud computing, observability is the ability to measure a system’s current state based on the data it generates, such as logs, metrics, and traces.
-Observability has become more critical in recent years as cloud-native environments have gotten more complex, and the potential root causes for a failure or anomaly have become more difficult to pinpoint.
+As per Dynatrace : In IT and cloud computing, observability data pipeline is the ability to measure a system’s current state based on the data it generates, such as logs, metrics, and traces.
+Observability data pipeline has become more critical in recent years as cloud-native environments have gotten more complex, and the potential root causes for a failure or anomaly have become more difficult to pinpoint.

-From the preceding explanations, you may now possess a comprehensive understanding of the observability pipeline.
-Let's delve into Cribl as our observability platform of choice.
+From the preceding explanations, you may now possess a comprehensive understanding of the observability data pipeline.
+Let's delve into Cribl as our observability data pipeline platform of choice.
 A visual representation of Cribl is provided in a high-level diagram for your reference.

 ![image](https://github.com/blUeBUg200/observability-alertfatigue/assets/86832373/cd4765f2-8565-4462-9581-f6ff6d4c9c58)
 > Credits : Cribl

-We've selected three significant challenges from the previous section, and we will explore how an observability pipeline like Cribl can assist in overcoming these issues.
+We've selected three significant challenges from the previous section, and we will explore how an observability data pipeline like Cribl can assist in overcoming these issues.

 **PROBLEM #1 - COMPLEXITY OF ADDING NEW DATA**
 Incorporating data sources into Cribl is remarkably straightforward.
 It facilitates a native log collection mechanism and boasts extensive integrations for cloud-native applications.
 Below links for your reference,